Jim Owens

 James Donald Owens (March 6, 1927 – June 6, 2009) was an American professional football player and coach.
 He played one year in the National Football League (NFL) as an end for the Baltimore Colts.
 His career in coaching was longer-lived, as he held the position of head coach at the University of Washington from 1957 to 1974, compiling a record of in 18 seasons.

 Biography

 Playing career

 Packing a white night-time football, Jim Owens is tackled at the end of a 20-yard reception from quarterback Y.A.
 Tittle in an August 1950 preseason NFL game.

 Owens played college football at the University of Oklahoma from 1946 to 1949, under head coach Bud Wilkinson, where he was a teammate of Darrell Royal, who, coincidentally, was the Huskies' head coach in 1956, then took the same post at Texas, allowing Owens to come to Seattle.
-He played a year of pro football in 1950 for the Baltimore Colts, a one-win squad worthy of mention as among the worst teams in NFL history.
+He played a year of professional football in 1950 for the Baltimore Colts, a one-win squad worthy of mention as among the worst teams in NFL history.